 308 Machmer Hall

-My research focuses on social stratification of information and communication infrastructure, and the role of public policy and civil society actors (non-profits and social movements) in digital inclusion efforts in the U.S. and Latin America.
-Current areas of interest include media technologies and social inequality; new media and social change; citizen and community media policy; social movements and new media; evaluation research.
+My research focuses on social stratification of digital media systems, and the role of public policy, civil society actors, non-profits, and media reform movements in media democracy and digital inclusion efforts in the U.S. and Latin America.
+Areas of interest: media technologies and social inequality; citizen and community media policy; media reform and justice movements; community broadband; new media and social change; evaluation research.

-Undergraduate: New Media Technologies and Social Change; Convergent Media for Social and Political Mobilization.
-Graduate: Communication Policy; ICT and Social Inequalities; Communication Campaigns & Public Advocacy.
+Undergraduate: New Media Technologies and Social Change; Convergent Media and Activism; Feminist Media Justice.
+Graduate: Technology, Social Inequalities & Public Policy; Internet Governance; Communication Policy; Communication Campaigns & Public Advocacy; Capstones in Public Policy.

 Fuentes-Bautista, M. & Inagaki, N. (2012) “Bridging the broadband gap or recreating digital inequalities?
 The social shaping of public Wi-Fi in Austin, TX”.
 In J. Straubhaar, J. Spence, Z. Tufekci and R. Lentz (Eds) Race, Class and the Digital Divide in Austin: The Persistence of Inequity in the Technopolis.Austin, TX: University of Texas Press.

 Fuentes-Bautista, M. and Gil-Egui, Gisela (2011) Community Media and the Rearticulation of State–Civil Society Relations in Venezuela.
 Communication, Culture & Critique 4, 250–274

 "Fuentes-Bautista, M. (2009, June).
 “Beyond television: The Digital Transition of Public Access.”
 SSRC Necessary Knowledge Program. http://mediaresearchhub.ssrc.org/news/beyond-television-the-digital-transition-of-public-access/